Conservationists warn Covid waste may result in 'more masks than jellyfish' in the sea

-(CNN)Beaches on the French Côte d'Azur like Cannes or St. Tropez are among the most coveted vacation spots worldwide, now the coronavirus pandemic has left an abundance of pollutants in the water: discarded masks and gloves.
+(CNN)Beaches on the French Côte d'Azur like Cannes or St. Tropez are among the most coveted vacation spots worldwide, but now the coronavirus pandemic has left an abundance of pollutants in the water: discarded masks and gloves.

 "How would you like swimming with COVID-19 this summer?"
-Laurent Lombard, a diver and founder of the non-profit Opération Mer Propre (Operation Clean Sea) asked in a Facebook post last month.
+Laurent Lombard, a diver and founder of the nonprofit Opération Mer Propre (Operation Clean Sea) asked in a Facebook post last month.

 His organization has been sounding the alarm about finding discarded PPE and hand sanitizer bottles in their sea cleanup operations, and shared pictures of their findings with CNN.

 Lombard warned on Facebook that "soon there may be more masks than jellyfish" in the Mediterranean sea.